mattmcspirit/hybridworkshop/steps/1_DeployAzureVM.md

 7. Windows Admin Center will be installed and pre-installed extensions updated
 8. The Microsoft Edge browser will be installed
 9. The Azure Stack HCI 20H2 and AKS on Azure Stack HCI binaries will be downloaded
-10. 2 Azure Stack HCI 20H2 nodes will be created and deployed, ready to start cluster creation
+10. 2 x Azure Stack HCI 20H2 nodes will be created and deployed, ready to start cluster creation

 This automated deployment **should take around 30-35 minutes**.